Kerava

 Kerava's neighbouring municipalities are Vantaa, Sipoo and Tuusula.

 Kerava covers an area of of which is water.
 The population density is Data Finland municipality/population density Kerava.
 In terms of area, Kerava is the fifth smallest in Finland and the second smallest in the Uusimaa region after Kauniainen.
 However, it is also the third most densely populated area in the sub-region after Helsinki and Kauniainen.
 The municipality is monolingual Finnish.

 The Sinebrychoff brewery operations are based in Kerava.
 There is also a well-known prison in the town (Keravan vankila), which includes 94 places in the open prison ward.

+Etymology

+Kerava is first mentioned in historical sources in 1443 under the Swedish name Kervo, which is based on the Finnish name Kerava.
+The name may be linked to the word kero, which refers to a maw, gullet, or throat.
+However, a weakness of this explanation is that the word is known with these meanings only in North Karelia and Kainuu—far from the locations where the name "Kerava" actually appears.
+Another explanation links the name to a boundary location.
+Names like Kerava are broadly associated with border sites, which is likely what they were at the time the names were given.
+The area of the present-day town of Kerava, situated on the border between Tuusula and Sipoo, became a boundary between language groups following the Swedish colonization of the 13th and 14th centuries.
+Consequently, places named Kerava may have originated as disputed borderlands.

+Kerava's nickname, "Sherwood", stems from the local rockabilly boom and youth culture of the 1970s, during which the town's Swedish name, Kervo, was twisted into the form "Sherwood."